 Championing and cultivating the intellectual expertise at the heart of the profession of General Practice

-This work aims to promote a RETHINKING of General Practice to revitalise and reimagine a profession and a model of practice.
+This work aims to promote a reimagining of GP careers in order to support the revitalisation of a profession and a model of practice.

 Because EXCELLENT General Practice needs not only gold standard evidence, but also GOLD STANDARD WISDOM so as to deliver the highest standards of person-centred healthcare.